Surrogacy: Hinduism

-As India and other countries with large Hindu populations have become centers for fertility tourism, numerous questions have been raised regarding whether or not surrogacy conflicts with the Hindu religion.
+Surrogacy does not conflict with the Hindu religion.
+Surrogacy and other scientific methods of assisted reproduction are generally supported within the Hindu community.

 While Hindu scholars have not debated the issue extensively, T. C. Anand Kumar, an Indian reproductive biologist, argues that there is no conflict between Hinduism and assisted reproduction.
-Others have supported this stance with reference to Hindu mythology, including a story in the Bhagavata Purana which suggests the practice of gestational carrier-hood:
+Others have supported this stance with reference to Hindu faith, including a story in the Bhagavata Purana which suggests the practice of gestational carrier-hood:

 Kamsa, the wicked king of Mathura, had imprisoned his sister Devaki and her husband Vasudeva because oracles had informed him that her child would be his killer.
 Every time she delivered a child, he smashed its head on the floor.
 He killed six children.
 When the seventh child was conceived, the gods intervened.
 They summoned the goddess Yogamaya and had her transfer the fetus from the womb of Devaki to the womb of Rohini (Vasudeva's other wife who lived with her sister Yashoda across the river Yamuna, in the village of cowherds at Gokulam).
 Thus the child conceived in one womb was incubated in and delivered through another womb.

 Additionally, infertility is often associated with karma in the Hindu tradition and consequently treated as a pathology to be treated.
 This has led to general acceptance of medical intervention for addressing infertility amongst Hindus.
 As such, surrogacy and other scientific methods of assisted reproduction are generally supported within the Hindu community.
 Nonetheless, Hindu women do not commonly use surrogacy as an option to treat infertility, despite often serving as surrogates for Western commissioning couples.
 When surrogacy is practiced by Hindus, it is more likely to be used within the family circle as opposed to involving anonymous donors.